 |Telephone: 0800 999 4437|

-Some parents may be able to fund the outright purchase of a property for their child, and this gives rise to the fewest ongoing problems.
-Provided the person making the gift (you would be known as the donor) lives for seven years following the date of the purchase, then the gift is exempt from inheritance tax (IHT), and may even reduce the remaining estate below the tax threshold.
-Since the property will be in the child’s name it will count as their main residence for Capital Gains Tax (CGT) purposes.
+You may be in a position to fund the outright purchase of a property for your child, which generally causes the fewest ongoing problems.
+Providing the person making the gift (you would be known as the donor) lives for seven years following the date of the purchase, the gift is exempt from Inheritance Tax (IHT) and may even reduce the remaining estate below the tax threshold.
+Since the property will be in your child’s name, it will count as their main residence for Capital Gains Tax (CGT) purposes.

-Parents who cannot afford, or do not want, to fund the whole purchase of a property, may choose to help by giving money for a deposit.
-But be aware that giving away any sum can have potential IHT consequences, unless the donor survives for 7 years.
-Parents may however be able to take advantage of the annual exemption for gifts.
-Any unused exemption can be carried forward to the next year, so parents who have not made gifts in the current or previous years, can give a gift to a child for a deposit without IHT consequences equivalent to twice the annual exemption if unused.
+If perhaps you cannot afford, or do not want, to fund the whole purchase of a property, you might choose to help by giving your children money for a deposit.
+However, you should be aware that giving away any sum can also have potential Inheritance Tax consequences, unless the donor survives for seven years.

-Parents who do not have substantial capital sums to give away, may have some surplus income which they would be willing to give to a child to help with mortgage payments.
 Another IHT exemption may help with such contributions.
-An individual can achieve 100% IHT relief where they can show that they are making regular gifts of income which are in excess of their day to day needs.
-There are technical requirements to be satisfied to claim this exemption and professional advice should be sought before relying on this.
-The payments may also fall within the £3000 annual exemption mentioned above.
+You can achieve 100% Inheritance Tax relief if you can show that regular gifts of income are in excess of your day to day needs.
+You may need to satisfy some technical requirements in order to claim this exemption, so we would recommend seeking professional advice before relying on this.
+Additionally, the payments may also fall within the £3000 annual exemption mentioned above.

-Acting as a guarantor on a child's mortgage may enable a larger sum to be borrowed as your income will be taken into account as well as the child’s.
-This is however a risky option as you are putting your own assets at risk in the event that the mortgage payments cannot be met.
+By acting as a guarantor on your child's mortgage, a lender may enable a larger sum to be borrowed as your income will be considered as well as your child’s.
+This can be a risky option however, as you are putting your own assets at risk in the event that the mortgage payments cannot be met.
 There may also be adverse tax consequences, so it is advisable to seek professional comment beforehand.

-Sometimes properties are purchased in the joint names of the parents and a child, either in the hope that this will give more protection for the parents' money, or with a view to joint occupation of the property.
-These arrangements need to be property documented to record the contributions of the parties and their intentions in relation to the money.
-This will provide parents with protection in the event of the child experiencing relationship breakdown or financial difficulty.
-There can be tax problems with such arrangements, particularly in relation to CGT, and professional advice should be taken.
+Sometimes properties are purchased in the joint names of the parents and a child, either in the hope that this will give more protection for your money or with a view to joint occupation of the property.

-It is not possible in a newssheet of this length to cover all the options for funding a property, which may include private mortgages, the use of trusts, equity release, or the transfer of the family home, that we would always recommending seeking professional help before making any decisions.
-At Parfitt Cresswell, our experienced solicitors can advise on all aspects of property transactions to find the solution which best suits you and your family and which is most effective from a tax planning perspective.
+There are many other options for supporting the funding of a property, including private mortgages, the use of trusts, equity release, or the transfer of the family home, that we would always recommending seeking professional help before making any decisions.
+At Parfitt Cresswell, our experienced solicitors can advise on all aspects of property transactions to find the solution which best suits you and your family, whilst being the most effective from a tax planning perspective.

 For information of users: This material is published for the information of clients.
 It provides only an overview of the regulations in force at the date of publication, and no action should be taken without consulting the detailed legislation or seeking professional advice.
 Therefore no responsibility for loss occasioned by any person acting or refraining from action as a result of the material can be accepted by the authors or the firm.